nils-werner/raspi-overlayroot/README.md

 makepkg -si
 ```

-then add to the end of `/boot/config.txt`
+then enable the initramfs by adding

 ```
 initramfs initrd followkernel
 ```

-try rebooting, it should boot as normal.
+to the end of `/boot/config.txt`.
+Then try rebooting, it should boot as normal.

 ### Enable overlayroot hook

-Then try adding `overlayroot` to your `HOOKS` array in `/etc/mkinitcpio.conf`, run
+Then add `overlayroot` to your `HOOKS` array in `/etc/mkinitcpio.conf` and rebuild the initramfs by running

 ```
 mkinitcpio -g /boot/initrd